czmyt/steve/favorite-software/README.md

 # Favorite Software -- [Steve Schmidt](/)

 My personal software favorites.
-All of these are free except the ones tagged #NotFree.
+Most of these apps are free.
 <br />I install and configure many of these apps on every Windows workstation computer I setup for myself.
 <br />See also my [Tech Notes](/tech-notes) for notes about software and gear,
 and my [**Security Guide**](/security-guide) for some helpful security tips.